faasm/faasm/README.md

 docker-compose up --scale worker=3
 ```

+Note that the first time you run the local set-up it will generate some machine code specific to your host.
+This is
+stored in the `machine-code` directory in the root of the project and reused on subsequent runs.

 ## Compiling a C++ function

 C++ functions are built with CMake and held in the `func` directory. `demo/hello.cpp` is a simple hello world function.